Sam-Loh/TicTacToe/README.md

 # TicTacToe

-A python implementation of a TicTacToe AI using a minimax algorithm with alpha-beta pruning.
+A python implementation of a TicTacToe AI using a minimax algorithm with alpha-beta pruning (using pygame).
 Made for the Mathematical Mysteries Course.